gbacco5/femm33/README.md

 Generality.
 A unique framework for the analysis of rotating electrical machines through FEMM.
 Reuse of code.
 Easy link to optimiser (I hope).

+## What's next

+1. I have to complete the set of possible analyses.
+2. introduce the number of conductor in slots
+3. some small bugs (like air-gap closing) must be fixed.
+4. other synchronous machines have to be implemented, building under '3F/drawing/rotor.lua' (IPM radial, IPM tangential, RELuctance, PMAREL)
+5. other slot shapes can be drawn (closed slot, deep bars), so extending the capabilities of '3F/drawing/fun_draw_slot.lua'
+6. other analysis types must be created for the Induction Motor (IM), even though the common ground for its drawing is already here (apart from point 5 of course)